juliennix/TFE/README.md

 MCL-B algorithm (to reduce the variance)

 In order to create mixture, the former methods can be used.
 The mixture is created by boostrapping (resample without replacement) the content of the provided files.
 Then for each bootstrap sample, a tree is created.
 You may specified the size of the mixture. (to change the methods, replace in the mixture.scala file the methods used by the one you want to test, be warned that certain methods can be very computationally expensive)

+Use the function createMixtureWithBootstrap(sparkContext, content, numberOfTree)

 EM-MT algorithm (to reduce the bias)

+To create a mixture that reduces the bias, the Expaction Maximization algorithm is used.

+Use the function EM(sc, content, sierOfMixture)